thehackerwithin/berkeley/docs/_posts/2018-11-19-data-repos.md

 #### Sustainability

-- Is there evidence that the repository will be around in a year?
-Five years?
+- Is there evidence that the repository will be around in Five years?
 Ten years?

 ![](../images/archives/digital_resource_lifespan.png)